ekoenig4/private_production/README.md

 The status of the CRAB jobs of a particular simpack can be assessed by going inside the simpack and running `./crab_command.sh status crab_logs/<simpack name>`.
 You can add the argument `--verboseErrors` for more detailed error reporting, or click the Grafana link for a full overview.

+Note: the script `./crab_commnd.sh status` just runs the builtin CRAB command `crab status` in a container.

-To streamline this approach in case of many simpacks, a utility script `monitor_crab_jobs.py` (inside the `monitoring` folder) is provided that runs the `./crab_command.sh status` script on multiple crab working directories and makes an overview of the results.
+To streamline this approach in case of many simpacks, a utility script `monitor_crab_jobs.py` (inside the [monitoring](https://github.com/LukaLambrecht/private-sample-production/tree/main/monitoring) folder) is provided that runs the `./crab_command.sh status` script on multiple crab working directories and makes an overview of the results.
 Example usage:

 ```